-- Handy To: Megali Ammos Beach (8-minute walk).
-Dining, nightlife, and shopping in the Chora (6 to 12-minute walk).
-The Windmills of Kato Mili/Little Venice (9-minute walk).
+- Handy to: Megali Ammos Beach.
+Dining, nightlife, and shopping in the Chora.
+The Windmills of Kato Mili/Little Venice.

 - Ages: The hotel is open to guests of all ages.
 Most guests tend to be couples, friends, or groups between ages 25-65.

-- Beach: The nearest beach to Absolut is Megali Ammos.
-The hotel sits right above the beach, though it takes a good 8 minutes to hike the trail down to the water.
-Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent, though there is a fantastic little restaurant there, Joanna’s Nikos Place, with amazing sunset views.
-The best organized beach nearby is at Ornos, 2.4 km away (5-minute drive).
+- Beach: The nearest beach to Absolute is Megali Ammos.
+The hotel sits right above the beach, though it takes a good 10 minutes to hike the trail down to the water.
+Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent.
+The best organized beach nearby is at Ornos, 2.5 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
-Ornos Beach and several other great beaches (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.
+Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.

-- Private Pools/Jacuzzis: The Absolut Suite and the Windmill Suite both have private, outdoor jacuzzis.
+- Private Pools/Jacuzzis: The Absolute Suite and the Windmill Suite both have private, outdoor jacuzzis.

 - Parking: The hotel offers free parking in their lot on-site.